FREE EVENT

 Panelists

-Ragen Chastain, Sized for Success
+Ragen Chastain, Founder of Sized for Success

 Ragen Chastain is a speaker, writer, researcher, Board Certified Patient Advocate, multi-certified health and fitness professional and thought leader in weight science, weight stigma and health.
 She is the author of the “Weight and Healthcare” newsletter, the blog “Dances With Fat,” the book “Fat: The Owner’s Manual,” editor of the Praeger Anthology “The Politics of Size,” co-author of the HAES Health Sheets, and co-founder of the Fit Fatties Forum.
 In her free time she is a national dance champion, triathlete and marathoner who holds the Guinness World Record for “Heaviest Woman to Complete a Marathon.”
 She lives in Oregon with her fiancée Julianne and their adorable foster dogs.

-Leslie Jordan Garcia, Leslie Jordan Wellness
+Leslie Jordan Garcia, Founder of Leslie Jordan Wellness

 Leslie Jordan Garcia is a passionate, multi-certified, anti-diet Ed Recovery and wellness practitioner who has turned her personal struggle into a mission to help others heal and reclaim their power.
 With a unique blend of wit and empathy, and a social justice lens, she brings her own experiences to the table to create a truly transformative approach to wellness.